-Just like the lemon squeezers, there is in fact a few different natural swimming areas around Grand Junction that are known as the pot holes.
+Just like the lemon squeezers, there's a few different natural swimming areas around Grand Junction known as the pot holes.
 We know of at least three different places within 30 miles of Grand Junction that are all known by this name.
 They are all Great Swimming Areas that are all naturally made of sand stone carved out over thousands of years.
 For this particular blog post we will start off with probably the most famous potholes up above the Colorado National Monument approx. 10 miles West of Glade Park.

-Almost like clockwork, these potholes almost always make the Daily Newspaper but not for the reasons you might imagine.
-On average at least one person gets killed up here every year.
+Almost like clockwork the potholes make the Daily Newspaper every year, but not for the reasons you might imagine.
+On average, at least one person gets killed up here every year.
 Last year two people lost their lives.
-Please use extreme caution if you decide to head on up there and do a little cliff jumping.
-PLEASE do not bring any glass bottles.

 At this point you can either take a left on D road and follow it all the way up Little Park road and past Bangs Canyon or keep going up Monument Road (AKA Glade Park Road) towards the National Monument.
-If you choose to go up to Glade Park Thu the Colorado National Monument you will run into the Park Service pay station.
-It now costs $10 per vehicle to enter the National Monument unless of course you tell them your going to Glade Park in which they will let you in for free.
-Both ways have extraordanary views and several other outdoor activities along the way.
-For time sake going up the Monument is the shortest route getting to the Pot Holes.
+If you choose to go up to Glade Park through the Colorado National Monument you'll run into the Park Service pay station.
+It now costs $10 per vehicle to enter the National Monument unless you tell them your going to Glade Park.
+Both ways have extraordinary views and several other outdoor activities along the way.
+Going up the Monument is the shortest route getting to the Pot Holes.

-View Larger Map Once you enter the Colorado National Monument keep heading straight up the winding road a few miles til you see the turn off for Cold Shiver's Cliff which is on your right hand side.
-Keep going past Cold Shivers approx. 1 more mile to the next left hand turn which is DS Road.
-The is a small sign there showing Glade Park is 5 more miles.
-Glade Park itself is for the most part, one small grocery store with not a lot of anything in particular except for mostly snacks, beer and fishing worms.
-They ran out of gas about 6 months ago so make sure you have plenty of everything before you come on up.
+Once you enter the Colorado National Monument keep going a few miles until you see the turn off for Cold Shiver's Cliff that'll be on your right hand side.
+Go past Cold Shivers approx. 1 more mile to the next left hand turn which is DS Road.
+There's a small sign showing Glade Park is 5 more miles.
+Glade Park is for the most part, a small grocery store with not much except for snacks, pop, beer and fishing worms.
+They ran out of gas about 6 months ago so make sure you're prepared before driving up the Monument.

-From the Glade Park Store keep heading straight towards Utah.
-You will see the mile marker #20 right outside of town.
-Keep going til you see mile marker #13.
-Take your next left on 9.5 road.
-Go down this gravel road approx. 2 miles until you see a house on your right side.
-Just before that house there is a small gravel road thats not marked. take a right there.
-Keep following it back approx. 1/4 mile til it dead ends.
-You will see the main trail heading North and towards the river.
-Follow it another 1/4 mile and you will hear the waterfalls way before you see them.
+From the Glade Park Store keep heading forward on the same road.
+You'll see mile marker #20 right outside of town.
+Keep going until you see mile marker #13.
+Take a left on the "next gravel road" marked 9.8 road).
+Go down the gravel road approx. 2 miles until you see a house on your right side.
+Just before the house there's a small gravel road that's not marked but well traveled.
+Take a right on that road.
+Keep following approx. 1/4 mile until it dead ends.
+Park There.